AddyCuber/LangChain-powered-RAG/readme.md

-Perfect — here’s your README.md fully cleaned up, no emojis, proper markdown formatting, and neat indentation.
-You can paste this directly:

-⸻

 # Gemini PDF Chatbot

 This is a LangChain-powered PDF chatbot that uses Gemini models for question answering over document chunks.
 FAISS is used for vector storage, and the entire pipeline is built using LangChain’s RAG components.